 Public liability insurance

-Learn more about our public liability insurance policy for members and what it covers
+Our public liability insurance policy for members and what it covers

-It protects Girlguiding and our members against claims of negligence by Girlguiding, or persons acting on Girlguiding's behalf, that causes damage to third party property or injury to third parties.
+It protects Girlguiding and our members against claims of negligence by Girlguiding, or people acting on Girlguiding's behalf, that causes damage to third party property or injury to third parties.
 The cover includes the cost of legal action.

 The policy is in respect of acts by members of Girlguiding and does not cover acts of members of other organisations when participating in joint activities.
 These people should have their own public liability insurance.

-Details of our policy
+Extra details of our public liability policy

 - All our members can be considered third parties.

 - You can show that you are covered by displaying the public liability insurance certificate.